Institute in talks to move back to Waterside

 Anderson concedes that promotion to the Premiership refocused the club’s mindset of securing a new long term home.

-“It is a big night for the club and it has taken us a wee while to put together a plan for us going forward for the next five years,” he said.
+“It is a big night for the club and it has taken us a wee while to put together a plan for us going forward for the next five years,” added the ’Stute chairman.

 “We want to launch it in the way that gets the message out there and lets people know what we intend to do and how we intend to go forward.
 I think securing Premiership status was key to that in the 2018-19 season and that gave us extra impetus for making plans for the future.”